jonathanlewell/modernthaifood/site/content/thai-recipes/rice-noodles-with-coconut-milk-and-beans.md

----
++++
-title: "Rice Noodles With Coconut Milk and Beans"
-description: "This dish is rich and a little spicy, using stir-fried “sen mii” (very thin) noodles with coconut milk."
+title= "Rice Noodles With Coconut Milk and Beans" description= "This dish is rich and a little spicy, using stir-fried “sen mii” (very thin) noodles with coconut milk." date= 2018-03-21T12:54:27Z draft= false
-date: 2018-03-21T12:54:27Z
-draft: false
----
++++

 ## "Mii kra ti kup tou"